 Schedule It with Cron

 Running this manually defeats the purpose.
 Here's how to make it run automatically every day.
+Backups are one piece of a server's baseline — see the bash scripts every sysadmin needs guide for the rest.

 Open your crontab